mfhepp/py4docker/README.md

 ### Build

+You can build the image with

 `docker build --quiet --tag test_app .`

 ### Run

-The skeletton includes a small shell script that mounts the current working directory for read- and write access.
+The skeletton includes a small shell script `run_script.sh` that mounts the current working directory for read- and write access and blocks Internet access etc.

-This should be expanded to limit the access privileges even further, e.g.
+This should be expanded to limit the access privileges even further, e.g. to grant read-only access to current directory.

-- block outbound Internet access during the execution
-- grant read-only access to current directory

-#### Via the `run_script.sh`:

-`./run_script.sh <parameter_1>``
+`./run_script.sh <parameter_1>`

-#### Directly from Docker

-`docker run test_app`

-`docker run --rm test_app`
+`<parameter_1>` is just a dummy parameter that the dummy `main.py` expects.
+Adjust as needed.

 ## Todo

 - Improve Docker runtime options and parameters.
-- Block internet access at run-time.
-- Change user to non-root.
 - Block access to Docker daemon (if possible).